 Get hold of previous year board examination papers.
 Solving them will help you gain an insight into the exam pattern and familiarize you with important topics.
 Additionally, you should solve as many mock tests as possible.
 It will not only improve your speed and accuracy but also make you confident of your preparation and aid in better time management during the exam.
 Further, carefully go through the topics covered in your unit test papers and term exam papers.
 These are important topics and may be asked again with a little twist.
-This will also help you analyze the mistakes you may have committed and improve on them.
+This will also help you analyze the mistakes you may have committed and improved on them.

 Practice Writing Skills

 Writing answers to subjective questions is an art.
 So before you jump into writing the answer, plan it in your head first.
 A well-planned and structured answer will ensure all the necessary information is included.
 Practice writing your answers strategically and to the point.
 You can highlight the important keywords or underline important words to attract the attention of the examiner.
 Wherever asked, draw the diagram and label it well.
-Additionally, practising writing skills also helps memorize the concepts and builds confidence level.
+Additionally, practicing writing skills also helps memorize the concepts and builds confidence levels.